pollination/queenbee/README.md

 ## 2. operators

 `Operators` include the requirements for running `templates` locally or using a Docker image.
+Operators are referenced from inside `templates` [see below].
+To have a valid workflow all the `operators` that are referenced by `templates` must be included in this section.

-This is an operator for running arbitrary Radiance commands.
+An operator has two separate sections for `container` and `local`.
+Container identifies the Docker image and local identifies applications and libraries that this operator relies on to execute a task locally.
+For instance this is an operator for running arbitrary Radiance commands.

 ```yaml
   - name: radiance-operator